MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 to be used directly in the exchange).

-A `FaultManagementJob_Create` defines measurement intervals, schedules, and service-specific configuration of FM job (in `servicePayloadSpecificAttributes` section).
+A `FaultManagementJob_Create` defines measurement intervals, schedules, and service-specific configuration of FM job (in `serviceSpecificConfiguration` section).

-Section `servicePayloadSpecificAttributes` of the Create Fault Management Job request allows for the introduction of service-specific properties as the API payload.
+Section `serviceSpecificConfiguration` of the Create Fault Management Job request allows for the introduction of service-specific properties as the API payload.
 The extension mechanism is described in detail in [Section 5.3](#53-integration-of-service-fault-management-specification-into-fault-management-api).